LLNL/conduit/src/docs/sphinx/building.rst

 You can view several example files under the *host-configs* directory.

-These file use standard cmake commands.
+These files use standard CMake commands.
 CMake *set* commands need to specify the root cache path as follows:

 .. code:: cmake